aavieux/portfolio-s3/README.md

 Agile promotes collaboration, frequent reassessment of project goals and iterative development cycles.
 These core principles seamlessly resonate with my belief, in adaptability and responsiveness.
 I fully acknowledge the importance of user feedback and continuous improvements allowing me to progressively enhance projects.

 However I don't rigidly adhere to any method alone.
 Instead I have embraced a customized approach that integrates principles into my workflow.
 My focus lies in communication channels, constant feedback loops and incremental development.
 This chosen path empowers me to embrace the essence of Agile while adapting to the requirements and nuances of each project.
+Being my own team in the individual project, at the end of every sprint I started reflecting on the things I did and on what I will do the next one, tightly assisted by the feedbacks from my teachers.

 In essence my methodology reflects an understanding of principles while also incorporating flexibility, beyond prescribed frameworks.
 This adaptive mindset ensures that I remain responsive to project needs while fostering an environment to efficient development processes.